SnowBrains was founded in March 2013 by Miles Clark.

 - Graduate of the University of Utah – Major in Communication

-- Major ski bum – I’ve been skiing since I was two when I would rip around in between my father’s legs.
+- Ski is life – I’ve been skiing since I was two when I would rip around in between my father’s legs.
 I grew up skiing in Ruidoso, New Mexico.
 My life has been a pursuit of fresh powder snow ever since, which is how I ended up moving from West Texas to Salt Lake City in 2016 and never left.
 The Wasatch is my home now.

 - Avid reader and writer – My two “other” passions outside of skiing.
 I have a personal blog called The Big Defluorinated.
-I can also speak three languages—English, Polish, and Spanish.
+I speak three languages—English, Polish, and Spanish.

-- Photography, rock climbing, surfing, and yoga – These are just things I like to do when it isn’t ski season!
+- Surfing, mountain biking, rock climbing, yoga—really anything that can make me go fast or give me a good workout, preferably outside.
+These are just things I like to do when it isn’t ski season.